Chief Resident's Message

 The neurology residents at OHSU experience a unique combination of structured academics, varied clinical exposure, devoted faculty, and a department centered on resident well-being.
 All patient care centers are located within walking distance on "The Hill" or within a three minute aerial tram ride to our waterfront campus.
 OHSU is a tertiary referral center that draws primarily from a patient base throughout Oregon, Washington, Idaho, and California.

 There is strong representation of all subspecialty areas of neurology and OHSU faculty are nationally recognized within their fields.
 Resident training involves state of the art neuroradiology and neurointerventional facilities, as well as a neuro critical care unit which create a seamless flow of patient care.
-The University neurology inpatient ward and an expanded epilepsy monitoring facility are located within the recently constructed OHSU hospital.
+The University neurology inpatient ward and epilepsy monitoring unit are located within the OHSU hospital.
 Many emerging diagnostic and therapeutic modalities are being initiated here, and residents participate in this from the first day of training.

-The OHSU waterfront campus opened in 2006.
+The OHSU waterfront campus opened in 2006 and continues to grow.
 The Neurology Department occupies the 8th floor of the Center for Health and Healing with computerized exam rooms and state of the art neurophysiology testing areas.
-The waterfront campus is connected to the main campus by an aerial tram that has become a symbol of this vibrant and growing city.
+The waterfront campus is connected to the main campus by the aerial tram that has become a symbol of this vibrant and growing city.